hashicorp/terraform-cdk/docs/cli-commands.md

 Create a new cdktf project from a template.

 Options:
-  --version              Show version number                                                                                                                                  [boolean]
-  --disable-logging      Dont write log files.
-Supported using the env CDKTF_DISABLE_LOGGING.                                                                 [boolean] [default: true]
+  --version                   Show version number                                                         [boolean] --disable-logging           Dont write log files.
+Supported using the env CDKTF_DISABLE_LOGGING.
+                                                                                          [boolean] [default: true]
+  --disable-plugin-cache-env  Dont set TF_PLUGIN_CACHE_DIR automatically.
+This is useful when the plugin cache is
+                              configured differently.
+Supported using the env CDKTF_DISABLE_PLUGIN_CACHE_ENV.
+                                                                                         [boolean] [default: false]
   --log-level                 Which log level should be written.
-Only supported via setting the env CDKTF_LOG_LEVEL                                                                 [string]
+Only supported via setting the env CDKTF_LOG_LEVEL
+                                                                                                           [string]
-  --template             The template name to be used to create a new project.                                                               [string] [choices: "python", "typescript", "java", "csharp", "go"]
+  --template                  The template to be used to create a new project.
+Either URL to zip file or one of the
-  --project-name         The name of the project.                                                                                                                              [string]
-  --project-description  The description of the project.                                                                                                                       [string]
-  --dist                 Install dependencies from a "dist" directory (for development)                                                                                        [string]
-  --local                Use local remote state storage for generated Terraform.                                                                             [boolean] [default: false]
-  --cdktf-version        The cdktf version to use while creating a new project.                                                                             [string] [default: "0.0.0"]
-  -h, --help             Show help                                                                                                                                            [boolean]
+                              built-in templates: ["csharp", "go", "java", "python", "python-pip", "typescript"] [string] --project-name              The name of the project.                                                     [string] --project-description       The description of the project.                                              [string] --dist                      Install dependencies from a "dist" directory (for development)               [string] --local                     Use local state storage for generated Terraform.           [boolean] [default: false] --cdktf-version             The cdktf version to use while creating a new project.    [string] [default: "0.0.0"] --from-terraform-project    Use a terraform project as the basis, CDK constructs will be generated based on the .tf files in the path                                                        [string] -h, --help                  Show help                                                                   [boolean]
 ```

 Examples: